 Power demand management

-PowerGuard® is an established IEC certified peak power demand management technology.
+PowerGuard® is an established IEC and SANS certified peak power demand management technology.
 PowerGuard® is commercially and functionally proven with an installed base of over 1000 channels managed over the past 6 years.

 Intelligent load shifting